2006 Cambodian Senate election

 Senate elections were held in Cambodia on 22 January 2006 to elect 57 of the 61 Senators of Cambodia.
 The result was a victory for the Cambodian People's Party which won 45 seats.
 The FUNCINPEC Party won 10 seats, and the Sam Rainsy Party won 2 seats.
 This is the first Senate election in Cambodia since previous Senators were appointed by Parliament and the King.

+Electoral system

+The Senate of Cambodia is elected every 6 years by an indirect party-list proportional representation through 8 multi-member constituencies (regions).
+Seats are allocated by the D'hondt method.
+As this is an indirect election, citizens do not have the right to vote, where the right to vote is given to Communal Chiefs, Communal Councilors, and members of the National Assembly.